 #9.
 Rubber Plant

 Rubber Plant or Ficus Decora looks great anywhere in the house and grows very fast.
 It has been considered an outdoor plant.
 However, it is also possible to grow it indoors with minimal effort.
 Its beautiful leaves look perfect, neat, and tidy.
+It is considered a great anti-radiation plant.

 #10.
 Maidenhair fern